 Everyone who is saving for early retirement has their own idea of what it takes to look their best.
 Some FI community members are recovering spenders who can’t imagine painting their own nails, yet others have gone au naturel so long they can’t even remember the last time they paid for a haircut.
+So let’s take a look on how we can save money on grooming.

 Whatever your ideas are for saving money on clothes, grooming, self-care, and beauty–you can always squeeze just a little bit more value out of your favorite grooming routines to save money.